On the Identifiability of Tensor Ranks via Prior Predictive Matching

 \subsubsection{Model Definition and Its Moments}

-\begin{definition}[The PARAFAC/CP model] For an order-$M$ tensor, the rate $\etatensor$ of a PARAFAC/CP decomposition of rank $r$ follows:

-\end{definition} The PARAFAC/CP decomposition, originally proposed by \citet{harshman1970foundations_parafac} and \citet{cpcande70}, assumes a sum of rank-1 tensors and is widely used in multiple fields given its simple structure and applicability.
+\begin{definition}[The PARAFAC/CP model] For an order-$M$ tensor, the rate $\etatensor$ of a PARAFAC/CP decomposition of rank $r$ follows: \end{definition} The PARAFAC/CP decomposition, originally proposed by \cite{hitchcock1927} , with later formulations by \citet{harshman1970foundations_parafac} and \citet{cpcande70}, assumes a sum of rank-1 tensors and is widely used in multiple fields given its simple structure and applicability.
 The variance calculation of the CP model results in a simple and regular form for its pure interaction terms, as formalized below, a fundamental property leading to a closed-form expression for the rank $r$.

 \begin{lemma}[Monomial Moment structure of PARAFAC/CP] For an order-M PARAFAC/CP model with rank $r$ and factor moments $(\mu_k, \sigma_k^2)$, the squared mean and the pure-interaction terms obey

 \end{lemma} \begin{proof} The rate is $\eta_{\mathbf{i}} = \sum_{s=1}^r \prod_{k=1}^M \theta^{(k)}_{i_k,s}$.
 Because all factor entries across different components $s$ are independent, the variance of the sum is the sum of the variances.
 The pure interaction term $v_S$ is the component of the total variance arising from the variance of factors in the set $S$ and the mean of factors not in $S$.
 For $v_{\{p\}}$, this is: